BiosBoy/resume-website-on-React/README.md

-# :rocket: Resume website on React
+# Resume website on React
 :rocket: The perfect resume website builded on React 16x and ES6+ for personal use.
 You can also enjoy it ;)

 # Features